awsdocs/aws-snowball-developer-guide/doc_source/create-job.md

 The process for creating an AWS Snowball Edge device job in the AWS Snowball Management Console has the following steps\.

+**Important**
+Before including Amazon EC2 compute instances in your job creation request, see [Creating a Job with Compute Instances](using-ec2.md#create-ec2-edge-job)\.

 **To create an AWS Snowball Edge device job in the console**

 1. Sign in to the AWS Management Console and open the [AWS Snowball Management Console](https://console.aws.amazon.com/importexport/home?region=us-west-2)\.